slava-vishnyakov/useful-stuff/README.md

 ubuntu-install-phpsh
 ====================

-How to install phpsh on Ubuntu
+How to install phpsh on Ubuntu (shortcut)

+`curl goo.gl/cQ5RA | bash`

+Check the source